TG-jsova/cpp-redistributables-deployment/README.md

 # C++ Redistributables and VMware Tools Deployment

 This Ansible playbook automates the deployment of Microsoft Visual C++ Redistributables and VMware Tools to Windows virtual machines.
-It ensures that both x86 and x64 versions of the redistributables are installed, installs VMware Tools, handles reboots if necessary, and cleans up temporary installer files.
+It dynamically retrieves the inventory of powered-on Windows Server VMs from vCenter, ensures that both x86 and x64 versions of the redistributables are installed, installs VMware Tools, handles reboots if necessary, and cleans up temporary installer files.

 ## Prerequisites

 1. **Docker**: Ensure Docker and Docker Compose are installed on your control machine.
 2. **Windows VMs**: The target machines must be running Windows and accessible via PowerShell Remoting (PSRP).
-3. **Inventory File**: Use a static inventory file to specify the target hosts and credentials.
+3. **vCenter Access**: Ensure you have access to a vCenter server with the required credentials.
+4. **Inventory File**: The playbook dynamically retrieves the inventory of powered-on Windows Server VMs from vCenter, so no static inventory file is required.

 ## Usage